softfire-eu/softfire-eu.github.io/docs/sdn-manager.md

 * The Frauhofer FOKUS testbed uses its own Implementation of an SDN controller named [OpenSDNCore][opensdncore-www].
   Specification of the provided API features can be found in its [Documentation pages][opensdncore]
-* The Testbed of Ericsson and University of Surrey will provide access to [OpenDayLight][odl-www] SDN controllers.
+* The Testbed of Ericsson and Assembly Data Systems (ADS) will provide access to [OpenDayLight][odl-www] SDN controllers.

 <!--
 References